-For help and advice, telephone the LA Complete this form WITHOUT identifying the pupil involved Copy the form Send the copy within 24 hours of the incident to the LA KEEP the original, adding the pupil's name and form - store securely Tick to indicate the category: Drug or paraphernalia found ON school premises Emergency/Intoxication Pupil in possession of unauthorised drug Pupil supplying unauthorised drug on school premises Disclosure of parent/carer drug misuse Parent/care expresses concern Name of pupil : Name of school: Pupil's form : (for school records only) Time of incident:: am/pm Age of pupil: MALE / FEMALE Date of incident: Ethnicity of pupil : Tick box if second or subsequent incident involving same pupil Report form completed by: First Aid given?
+- For help and advice, telephone the LA 1 - 2 Complete this form WITHOUT identifying the pupil involved - Copy the form 3 4 - Send the copy within 24 hours of the incident to the LA - 5 KEEP the original, adding the pupil's name and form - store securely

+Tick to indicate the category:

+Drug or paraphernalia found ON school premises Pupil disclosure of drug use Emergency/Intoxication Disclosure of parent/carer drug misuse Pupil in possession of unauthorised drug Parent/care expresses concern Pupil supplying unauthorised drug on school premises Incident occurring OFF school premises

+Name of pupil : Name of school: Pupil's form : (for school records only) Time of incident:: am/pm Age of pupil: MALE / FEMALE Date of incident: Ethnicity of pupil : Tick box if second or subsequent incident involving same pupil Report form completed by: First Aid given?
 YES NO Ambulance/Doctor called?
 YES NO (Delete as necessary) First Aid given by: Called by: Time: Drug involved (if known): (eg. Alcohol, paracetamol, Ecstasy) Drug found/removed?
-YES / NO Where found/seized: Senior staff involved: Name and signature of witness: Disposal arranged with (police/parents/other): At time: If police, incident reference number: Name of parent/carer informed : ( for school records only) Informed by: At time: Brief description of incident (including any physical symptoms): Other action taken: (e.g. Connexions or other agency involved, Educational Psychologist report requested, case conference called, pupils/staff informed, sanction imposed, LA/GP/Police consulted)
+YES / NO Where found/seized: Senior staff involved: Name and signature of witness: Disposal arranged with (police/parents/other): At time: If police, incident reference number:

+Name of parent/carer informed : ( for school records only) At time: Informed by:

+Brief description of incident (including any physical symptoms):

+Other action taken: (e.g. Connexions or other agency involved, Educational Psychologist report requested, case conference called, pupils/staff informed, sanction imposed, LA/GP/Police consulted)